shcyiza/whelp-application/README.md

 everytime the EU page gets requested or
 ```
 https://restcountries.eu/rest/v2/{service}?fields={field};{field};{field}
 ```
 For every search query.

-Note that it also everything works **offline** once the app is loaded!
+Note that it also everything works **offline** once the app is loaded besides flags and maps!

 _**See** 'src/store/index.js' **for more comments**_

 ### Flags and maps

 I've added the contries flags and maps.
-Because I though i had the time, I thought it was cool and like VUEX it enhance the UX.
+Because I had the time, I thought it was cool and like VUEX it enhances the UX.

 # Project setup